 - Ligament sprain.

 Accidents that cause a muscle strain or ligament sprain will result in mild to moderate discomfort or pain but not serious pain and should go away within 4-12 weeks after the accident.
 In some cases, a ligament sprain that causes instability may require surgery.

 There are several lumbar discs, labeled as L1 at the top of the lower back to L5 which is at the bottom of the lower back.
-Below the L5 lumbar vertebrae is the sacrum.
+Below the L5 lumbar vertebrae are the sacrum.

 If you have neck or lower back pain after your accident, we would like to represent you!
 Please call us for a free consultation at 1-800-HURT-911 1-800-487-8911

 Videos showing minimal incision or minimally invasive spine surgery

 Stryker® Percutaneous Discectomy using a very tiny vacuum (actual surgery) (Stryker is a brand name)